Good Cause Modification

 - Waiver or Scaling of your active membership fee.

 Other reasons determined not to be Good Cause

 - You practice in a narrow substantive area and believe that CLE would not be helpful.

 - You believe that you do not need education in the special requirement areas of detection/prevention of substance abuse or of elimination of bias in the legal profession.

 - Compliance is inconvenient for you.

 - Your situation of employment is similar to one of the categories that are exempt pursuant to Rule 2.54 of the MCLE Rules and Regulations.

 It is extremely unlikely that you will be granted an exemption if you are on active status.
 A request for modification of the requirement is more likely to be granted (i.e., request an extension of time to complete the requirement or request that you be allowed to fulfill the entire 25-hour requirement using the self-study options listed under Rule 2.83 of the MCLE Rules and Regulations).

 If you are not practicing law, consider transferring to inactive status.
-(Go to Transfer to Inactive Status for more information.)
+(Go to the Transfer to Inactive Status form, found under Attorney Forms, for more information.)